 This was actually an accidental dinner that came about as I was prepping a batch of dried chickpeas (I’d soaked them overnight and was just finishing cooking them ready for freezing in small batches) when I realised the time was getting on and I needed to eat…and fast…before I had to head out of the door.
 I threw some ingredients together and this is what came out!

 One of my favourite meals (yet to be featured on the blog) is a peanutty stir fry affair, and this is an even easier speedier version of that principle.
 Veggies, beans, PB and rice noodles all come together in a nice bowl of winter comfort…well not just winter, any time of the year will do!

 To speed everything up I used rice noodles that take just 3-4 minutes to cook, along with some grated carrot, courgette and spinach- which literally took a couple of minutes to heat through, and I also threw in a handful of the chickpeas I’d just finished cooking but you could use any canned beans.
-Some nice drippy PB and a tad of soy milk if necessary to mix through and you are away.
+Some nice drippy PB and a touch of soy milk if necessary to mix through and you are away.
 You could also sprinkle some chilli flakes or thai spice seasoning if you fancy…jazz it up any way you like.

-Recipe: speedy veggie noodles
+Recipe: 5-minute veggie noodles

 Serves 1 (easily multiplied)

 - ½ medium courgette

 - 1-2 tbs soy milk (or any non-dairy milk or water) as necessary

 Bring a smallish pan of water to the boil and cook rice noodles for 3-4 minutes (or according to packet instructions).
 Meanwhile grate carrot and courgette get the beans and spinach ready.
 Drain the noodles and place back in the pan on low heat, mix through the peanut butter and ‘milk’ if necessary.
 Once the 'sauce' is warm and drippy add all the veg and mix through for two minutes until just cooked through/wilted.